What is Epilepsy?

 • The onset of an attack of seizure starts with some particular signs which reflect that attack is going to occur and that collection of early signs are known as an aura.

-• After the attack of seizure, the patient is tired and have a lot of weakness unable to perform work after the attack and want rest.
+• After the attack of seizure, the patient is tired and have a lot of weakness unable to perform work after the attack and wants rest.
 Some patients do not even remember what happened during the attack.

 • Partial seizures